-We've documented 28 accessibility features for Neurodeck in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 28 accessibility features for Neurodeck.
+Strongest in Visual and Controls but also has features in Reading, Getting Started, Difficulty, Navigation and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Neurodeck is a psychological adventure game where you use life affirming cards to challenge a series of monsters in a fictional experimental treatment program.
 Each monster represents a phobia and offers a chance to explore your character's psyche and overcome phobias.
 It's an unusual blend of therapy, play and storytelling that can offer those that choose it an unusual way to engage with their fears.

 We've documented 7 accessibility features for Controls in Neurodeck which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.